BWilb/Cheese_Reviews/source/mozzarella/index.rst

 History
 -------

-Originating from Southern Italy, Mozzarella is a cheese that has a long line history dating back to the Romans who produced a similar cheese.
+Originating from Southern Italy, mozzarella is a cheese that has a long line history dating back to the Romans who produced a similar cheese.
 It was made from sheep milk but then eventually changed to be created from `buffalo <https://sallybernstein.com/food/single-article s/mozzarella.htm>`_ milk.